wwt/git-foundations/sections/section_1.md

-Here is a quick reference for some other Docker commands which may be helpful:
+Here is a quick reference for some other Docker commands which will help you manage your Git hands-on environment:

 ```shell
 control + d (key sequence) # Stops your Container and returns you to your terminal prompt